davidguttman/authentic-service/README.md

 * `prefix`: defaults to `'/auth'` if you set a custom prefix for your `authentic-server`, use that same prefix here
 * `cacheDuration`: defaults to `3600000` (1 hour in milliseconds).
 To minimize latency and requests, this is how long `authentic-service` will cache the `authentic-server` public key.
+* `checkExpiredList`: will check email against the expired list on `authentic-server`, this will reject any token issued before a remote expiration (e.g. password change).
+This feature must also be enabled on `authentic-server`.

 # License #